d4wae89d498/NAWP/readme.md

 ## **IPOLITIC/NAWP**
-###### The best future-proof and high performance network oriented framework.
-Uses combo of both modern typescript and php.
+###### A simple but powerful future-proof and high performance network oriented framework.
+It uses combo of both modern typescript and php to deliver amazing performances.

 To install the project, simply run `npm install` or `yarn` in your terminal.
 Then, you'll have to create a `configs/.env` file using the `configs/.env.dist` one as sample.